strimzi/proposals/050-Kafka-Node-Pools.md

 Similarly, setting an annotation `strimzi.io/remove-node-ids` will allow the user to configure the IDs nodes which should be removed.
 This will support only an ordered list of nodes IDs without ranges.
 When the operator is adding or removing a node from the pool, it will look at these annotations and if they are set, it will use them to override the default mechanism for picking up the next node ID or the node to remove.
-These annotations will be ignored when scaling is not requested by changing `.spec.replicas`.
+These annotations should be added before changing the replica count and will be ignored when scaling is not requested by changing `.spec.replicas`.
 If these annotations cannot be fulfilled (for example because the ID is already taken and already in use) they will be ignored and the next suitable ID will be picked up.
 The operator will raise a warning in its log in such case.